 It’s tempting to treat defiance or refusal with punishment, but that usually backfires when it comes to potty training.
-Ultimately, your child is in charge of his or her own body; you can’t force your child to potty train.
+Ultimately, your child is in charge of her own body; you can’t force your child to potty train.
 Punishment often leads to more defiance.
 Your child could start to withhold urine and/or stool, which can lead to urinary tract infections and constipation, sometimes severe.

 Myth #4: All kids can be potty trained in a day.